gizatechxyz/avsthon/README.md

 *Enter Giza Agents*

-Giza Agents address these challenges by providing verifiable automation of complex processes, enabling 24/7 monitoring and execution, and making Web3 more accessible, efficient, and engaging.
+Giza Agents address these challenges by providing trustless automation of complex processes, enabling 24/7 monitoring and execution, and making Web3 more accessible, efficient, and engaging.

 These autonomous software entities execute complex strategies, interact with multiple blockchain protocols, and make intelligent decisions based on real-time data and predefined algorithms.
-They can be customized for various use cases, from optimizing DeFi strategies to managing cross-chain operations, while maintaining transparency and verifiability.
+They can be customized for various use cases, from optimizing DeFi strategies to managing cross-chain operations, while maintaining transparency and trustlessness.

 # Building Giza as an AVS